-Today, we’re starting with Ness, a fighter who’s seen his ups and downs over the course of the metagame.
-If you’re a trainer who wants to raise a great Ness amiibo, today’s your lucky day: we’re going to take an in-depth look at what makes this character work.
+Welcome to the second chapter of Amiibo Training Analysis!
+I’d like to extend thanks to Supernova for writing up today’s entry.
+If you’re a trainer who wants to raise a great Cloud amiibo, you’re in luck: we’re going to take an in-depth look at what makes this character work.